Astor63/TPS-Mods/Work In Progress/Character Change/All Characters/Throw grenades in FFYL/ReadMe.md

 ### To do:

-- [ ] Well, it seems to work well, so nothing I guess?
+- [ ] Well, nothing I guess?

+### Credits & Thanks:

+Inspired by [Throw Grenade in FFYL](https://github.com/BLCM/BLCMods/blob/master/Borderlands%202%20mods/AngrierPat/Quality%20of%20life%20changes/Throw%20Grenades%20in%20FFYL) created for BL2 by [AngrierPat](https://github.com/BLCM/BLCMods/tree/master/Borderlands%202%20mods/AngrierPat).
+Such a Mod didn't seem to exist for TPS, though, so I took it upon myself to create one.
+All the credits go to [AngrierPat](https://github.com/BLCM/BLCMods/tree/master/Borderlands%202%20mods/AngrierPat) for the idea.

 ### Note: